 Wet Performance

 Due to their relatively stiff compounds, off-road tires sometimes struggle to produce solid traction on wet pavement.
-However, they are mostly one of the most successful segments if we’re talking about the high-speed wet performance.
+However, they are mostly one of the most successful segments if we’re talking about the high-speed wet performance (Are all-terrain tires good in rain?).

 I made the above explanation in order to explain more easily that wet ground performance should be evaluated in two different ways.